Context card

 1941

-After Japan attacks Pearl Harbor in the Second World War, Canada declares war with Japan.
-Japanese Canadians are seen as a security threat, and racism gets worse.
-Twelve weeks later, the Government of Canada orders all Japanese Canadians to be moved from the BC coast and confined in internment camps.
+In the Second World War, Japan attacks Canada’s allies in Asia and the Pacific.
+Canada then declares war with Japan.
+Japanese Canadians are now seen as a security threat, and racism gets worse.
+The Government of Canada orders all Japanese Canadians to be moved away from the BC coast.
+They are confined in internment camps.

 1944